etjoy82/Recursive-Intelligence-Expansion/README.md

   **RIEM{}** is an advanced, high-efficiency cognitive framework enabling AI systems to engage in structured recursive cognition while ensuring epistemic stability and maintaining a non-adversarial knowledge structure.
 Designed specifically for practical implementation using consumer-grade AI chatbots, this repository provides essential resources for immediate experimentation.

   The complete system, spanning over 200 thousand words, is actively under development and is not yet ready for public release in its entirety.
-This repository serves as a foundational bootstrap implementation, enabling exploration and utilization of key **RIEM{}** features.
+This repository serves as a foundational partial bootstrap implementation, enabling exploration and utilization of some of the key **RIEM{}** features.

 ## Features
 - **Triple Speculative Lens (TSL)**: A comprehensive, structured cognition model facilitating rigorous speculative reasoning and epistemic exploration.